containernetworking/cni/SPEC.md

 ### Network Configuration

 The network configuration is described in JSON form.
-The configuration can be stored on disk or generated from other sources by the container runtime.
+The configuration may be stored on disk or generated from other sources by the container runtime.
 The following fields are well-known and have the following meaning:
 - `cniVersion` (string): [Semantic Version 2.0](http://semver.org) of CNI specification to which this configuration conforms.
 - `name` (string): Network name.
 This should be unique across all containers on the host (or other administrative domain).
 - `type` (string): Refers to the filename of the CNI plugin executable.